alakhag/alakhag.github.io/_pages/about.md

 # Latest

+**November 2021** Submitted a paper on Multi-Layered Implicit Garment Reconstruction.

 **September 2020** Research paper on [Face De-identification](https://ieeexplore.ieee.org/abstract/document/9216358) published and available

 **July 2019** Going for Doctoral Studies (in CS) at the University of Texas at Dallas